arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Note that if we set $g[p] = 1$, we recover the classical diploid single locus model, for which the equilibrium behavior is well understood [@haldane1930VI;
 @nagylaki1975].
-We briefly recapitulate the main results (see also @sec:mieq).
+We briefly recapitulate the main results for the single locus model (see also
+@sec:mieq).
 For the case $h=0.5$ (no dominance, also referred to as codominance, or additivity), the equilibrium frequency $\tilde{p}$ of the locally beneficial allele decreases linearly from $1$ to $0$ as the rate of migration